Osterpastete mit Thunfisch und Ei - Maître Philippe & Filles

 Conclusion:

-The pie tastes wonderfully light and spicy at the same time.
+The pate tastes wonderfully light and yet spicy.
 The mixture of dill, basil and fennel seeds is really interesting and aromatic.
-Personally, the taste of the pastis didn't come through enough for me, so I might take a second tablespoon of it next time.
-And if you can't get enough of the delicious fennel flavor, you can of course mix in a can of Santa Catarina tuna fillets with fennel !
+Personally, I didn't think the taste of the pastis came through enough, so I might add a second tablespoon next time.
+And if you just can't get enough of the delicious fennel taste, you can of course mix in a can of tuna fillets with fennel !

-For me, this really uncomplicated and quickly made pie is the ideal picnic food and therefore great for Easter: for breakfast, for a picnic or for a buffet.
-Or as a savory treat when you've had enough of chocolate eggs and yeast plaited bread...
+For me, this really uncomplicated and quick pie is the ideal picnic food and therefore great for Easter: for breakfast, a picnic or a buffet.
+Or as a savoury snack when you've had enough of chocolate eggs and yeast plaited bread...

-And really, you can choose what to put in the filling.
-If you still have a can of sardines or mackerel - I can imagine capers or olives - just put them in, it will taste good.
+And really, you can choose what you want to put in the filling.
+If you have a can of sardines or mackerel left over - I can also imagine capers or olives - just add them in, it will definitely taste good.

-A light white wine goes best with the wine.
-Since I happened to have a bottle of the new Alento branco in the fridge, I tried it out right away and what can I say: it goes perfectly!
+A light white wine is the best accompaniment .
+I happened to have a bottle of the new Alento branco in the fridge, so I tried it straight away and what can I say: it goes perfectly!

 - - -